 Temple is a larger medium-sized city located in the state of Texas.
 With a population of 72,277 people and 17 constituent neighborhoods, Temple is the 49th largest community in Texas.

-Temple is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Temple is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Temple is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Temple who work in office and administrative support (14.08%), healthcare (11.02%), and sales jobs (9.10%).

 Also of interest is that Temple has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Temple is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Temple who are college-educated is somewhat higher than the average US community of 21.84%: 25.75% of adults in Temple have at least a bachelor's degree.

 The per capita income in Temple in 2010 was $24,935, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $99,740 for a family of four.
 However, Temple contains both very wealthy and poor people as well.